abhaynayar/n2t-wasm/README.md

 $ git clone https://github.com/abhaynayar/n2t-wasm
 ```

-Building the emulator:
+Build the emulator:

 - Run `wasm-pack build` in the root directory.
 This will create a new pkg/ directory for the wasm modules.
 - Run `npm init wasm-app www` in the root directory.
 This will generate a web page in a new www/ directory.
-    See if you already have a www/ directory.
-If so, you don't need to do create one.
 - Run `npm install` in www directory to install the node modules.
 - Run `npm run start` in the `www` directory to start a local testing instance.
 - Run `npm run build` in the `www` directory to publish the results to `dist`.

 ### Backlog

-- [ ] Bug: Fix keyboard responsiveness.
+- [ ] Feature: Add keyboard support.
+- [x] Bug: Fix the render loop in wasm.
 - [ ] Bug: Sanitize RAM and ROM inputs in wasm.
-- [ ] Bug: Index of instruction should be within _ROM_ size.
-- [ ] Bug: Crash when `Rect.hack` is running with `RAM[0] > 513`.
-- [ ] Feature: Support for Hack assembly not just machine code.
-- [ ] Feature: Separate targets for wasm and pixels.
-Shouldn't have to comment code.
-- [x] Feature: Add keyboard support.
-- [x] Bug: Fix the render loop in wasm.
 - [x] Feature: Transfer words instead of pixels from wasm to js.
 - [x] Feature: Show sample _ROMs_ and a file picker on the web page.
-- [x] Bug: Only first key press is being registered. (=> keymap had to be zeroed)